ozwillo/ozwillo-datacore/puppet/modules/datacore/Readme.md

 # puppet-oasis-datacore

 Puppet module to install a Datacore.
-Also installs : Java JDK 7, Apache, maven, fit, sudo, ssh, wget for setup.
+Also installs : Java JDK 7, Apache, maven, git, sudo, ssh, wget for setup.

 ### Configuration